craitano/picoCTF_2018_writeups/GeneralSkills/Resources.md

 Solution:

-Visit the link and find the flag on the page
+Visit the link and find the flag on the page.

 Flag: